mikepartelow/mikepartelow.github.io/docs/_posts/2023-10-31-docker-multi-stage-build-tests.md

 ## The Bottom Line

 CI pipelines typically have a `testing` phase.
-If our build artifact doesn't fit well into our testing paradigm, we may end up writing a byzantine, unreadable test just to "fit in" with a testing framework not designed for our artifact type.
+If our build artifact doesn't fit well into our testing paradigm, we may end up writing a complex test just to "fit in" with a testing framework not designed for our artifact type.
 Or we may end up with no tests at all.

 In those cases, we can leverage Docker's powerful biult-in features to deliver tested artifacts to our customers.